Instructions to Authors

 Duplicate submission: Manuscripts are considered with the understanding that they have not been published previously and are not under consideration by another journal.
 The author should alert the editor if the work includes subjects about which a previous report has been published.

 Proofs, Reprints and Color Prints: The corresponding author of the accepted article shall be provided with the printers' proofs.
 Corrections on the proof should be restricted to printers' errors only and no substantial additions/deletions should be made.
 Reprints may be ordered from the Publishers on payment.
-Publication of colour illustrations will be charged to the authors @ Rs.
-1500/- for a block each, upto 3 color photos.
 A short text of about 150 words depicting the condition is needed.
+No fee is charged for publication and even color pictures are printed free of cost

 Categories of Articles